nitrogen-lang/nitrogen/docs/stdlib/global/imports.md

 Each path is tried with the following extensions in order: ["", ".nib", ".ni", ".so"].
 The first simply meaning the path is checked by itself in case the path includes the extension.
 Leaving off the extension allows the interpreter to include a file with the same basename.
 For example, a compiled `.nib` file can be loaded instead of a `.ni` thereby removing the need to compile the code before execution.
-Note, the interpreter does not yet check source mod time or hashes.
-This means, if a source file is changed, the corresponding `.nib` file must be compiled manually.
-The interpreter won't attempt to create an up-to-date version.
-If the file is not compiled, the older `.nib` file will continue to be loaded instead of the `.ni` source file.
-This is being worked on.
+If a `.nib` file is loaded, the corresponding source `.ni` file is checked for modification time.
+If the source file is newer than the time recorded in the nib, the file will be recompiled and the new version will be saved for later loads.

-Directories can also be imported similar to Javascript.
-The interpreter looks for a file named `mod.ni` in the directory and if found loads that.
+Directories can also be imported.
+The interpreter will look for a file named `mod.ni` in the directory and if found loads that.
 The `mod.ni` file is responsible for exporting everything the modules needs for its public API.

 ## Examples